LancerComet/MyWebLibs/Yunomix/README.md

 This is a set of validators that are designed for Vuetify and Lancet in @Decorator form.

+But it also can be used without Vuetify or Lancet.

 ## Quick start

 ```ts